 Step 1: Research

-Fraud actors will deeply research a target company using open sources, such as their website, social media posts, press releases and other publicly available information.“They will access each and every public record to determine and learn about the dynamics of the business and the individual they are trying to target,” says Kitchlew.
+Fraud actors will deeply research a target company using open sources, such as official websites, social media posts, press releases and other publicly available information.
+“They will access each and every public record to learn as much as they can about the dynamics of the business and the individual they are trying to target,” says Kitchlew.

 Step 2: Obtain email addresses

-To send the fake email to their victim, the fraud actor needs an email address to send it from.
-They obtain this email address in two ways, she says.
-The first is by obtaining access to an email inbox through something like a data breach, or a simple phishing attack.
-The second option is to spoof the victim’s email address, which means creating an email address that looks almost identical to an existing address but uses alternative numbers or capital letters to disguise it.
+Before sending a fraudulent email request to their victim, the fraud actor needs an email address to send it from.
+Typically, they obtain this email address in one of two ways—either by obtaining access to the target employee’s email inbox through a data breach, or by spoofing one of the organization’s email addresses (which means creating an email address that looks almost identical to an existing address but often includes alternative numbers or capital letters).